mobro-git/Offshore-Wind/osw_Report.md

 The nested parametric sensitivity analysis was built on combinations of two sets of scenarios:

 1. Electric sector CO~2~ emissions caps, as a linear decrease to a given % decrease from 2010 emissions by 2050
+  + Business and usual emissions represent approximately a 20% reduction in CO~2~ emissions

 2. Cost reductions of offshore wind, as a linear decrease to a given % decrease from 2010 costs by 2035, then level costs to 2050
+  + A 20% cost reduction is used as the base case, assuming very conservative technological advancement and little benefit of economies of scale
+  + Cost curves are set to resolve by 2035 as estimated based on NREL LCOE cost projections for offshore wind

 <img src="osw_Report_files/figure-html/unnamed-chunk-2-1.png" width="50%" /><img src="osw_Report_files/figure-html/unnamed-chunk-2-2.png" width="50%" />